getdozer/dozer-samples/connectors/kafka/README.md

-# Readme - Running Redpanda, Producer, and Dozer
+# Running Redpanda, Producer, and Dozer

 This readme provides step-by-step instructions on running Redpanda, a producer for generating sample data, and Dozer for ingesting the Redpanda data and querying it.
 By following these steps, you will have a local setup where you can produce and consume data using Redpanda and Dozer.